mshibanami/turndown/README.md

 To avoid the complexity and the performance implications of parsing the content of every HTML element as Markdown, Turnish uses a group of regular expressions to escape potential Markdown syntax.
 As a result, the escaping rules can be quite aggressive.

-### Overriding `Turnish.prototype.escape`
+### Overriding `Turnish.escape()`

 If you are confident in doing so, you may want to customise the escaping behaviour to suit your needs.
-This can be done by overriding `Turnish.prototype.escape`. `escape` takes the text of each HTML element and should return a version with the Markdown characters escaped.
+This can be done by overriding the `escape()` method of `Turnish`. `escape()` takes the text of each HTML element and should return a version with the Markdown characters escaped.

-Note: text in code elements is never passed to`escape`.
+Note: text in code elements is never passed to`escape()`.

 ## License